-The 2014 IRWM Plan provides valuable resources related to potential concepts, projects, and monitoring strategies that can be incorporated into the CBGSA GSP.
+The 2019 IRWM Plan provides valuable resources related to potential concepts, projects, and monitoring strategies that can be incorporated into the CBGSA GSP.

-Ventura County 2014 IRWM Plan
+Ventura County 2019 IRWM Plan

-The Ventura County 2014 IRWM Plan reflects the unique needs of a diverse region in Ventura County, which encompasses three major watersheds, 10 cities, portions of the Los Padres National Forest, a thriving agricultural economy, and is home to more than 823,000 people (County of Ventura, 2014).
-The 2014 IRWM Plan is a comprehensive document that primarily addresses region-wide water management and related issues.
+The Ventura County 2019 IRWM Plan reflects the unique needs of a diverse region in Ventura County, which encompasses three major watersheds, 10 cities, portions of the Los Padres National Forest, a thriving agricultural economy, and is home to more than 823,000 people (Watersheds Coalition of Ventura County, 2019).
+The 2019 IRWM Plan is a comprehensive document that primarily addresses region-wide water management and related issues.
+The 2019 Plan amendment was developed for the existing 2014 Plan to address revisions required by DWR 2016 Prop 1 IRWM program guidelines and plan standards.

-The following 2014 IRWM Plan goals related to groundwater use would potentially influence implementation of the GSP:
+The following 2019 IRWM Plan goals related to groundwater use would potentially influence implementation of the GSP:

-- Reduce dependence on imported water and protect, conserve and augment water supplies - Protect and improve water quality - Protect and restore habitat and ecosystems in watersheds
+- Protect, conserve, and augment local water-supply portfolio to increase local water resilience - Protect and improve water quality - Protect and restore habitat and ecosystems in watersheds

-The 2014 IRWM Plan provides valuable resources related to potential concepts, projects and monitoring strategies that can be incorporated into the CBGSA GSP.
+The 2019 IRWM Plan provides valuable resources related to potential concepts, projects and monitoring strategies that can be incorporated into the CBGSA GSP.

-Kern County 2011 IRWM Plan
+Kern County 2020 IRWM Plan

-The Kern County 2011 IRWM Plan covers most of Kern County but does not include the portion of the county that includes the Cuyama Basin (Kern County Water Agency, 2011).
+The Kern County 2020 IRWM Plan covers most of Kern County but does not include the portion of the county that includes the Cuyama Basin (Kern County Water Agency, 2020).
 Therefore, the IRWM Plan is not relevant to the Cuyama GSP and is not addressed here.